sigsegv7/Hyra/README.md

 Programs:
 ----------------
-The Hyra userspace provides the user various programs that they can run, examples of such programs include:
+The Hyra userspace provides the user various programs that they can run.
+Examples of such programs include:

 - ``beep`` - Play a tone